The drop-ship's altitude warning had been going off for about ninety seconds.

 He waited for the circle to finish opening.

-Below the circle, in the cleared air, the surface of the valley floor was not soil and was not flesh and was not anything he had words for, and at the center of it something the size of a transport truck was rising slowly out of the ground with the kind of unhurried patience of a thing that had been waiting to be looked at.
+Below the circle, in the cleared air, the valley floor had become something between soil, flesh, and a third thing he had no words for.
+At the center of it, something the size of a transport truck rose slowly out of the ground with the unhurried patience of a thing that had been waiting for witnesses.